digitallawyer/openlegaldictionary/_definitions/serpent-venom-reaction.md

 permalink: "/definitions/serpent-venom-reaction.html"
-body: A test for Insanity by means of the breaking up of the red corpuscles of the blood of the sus-pected person on the lnjectlon of the venom ot cobras or other serpents; recently employed ln judicial proceedlngs in some European countries and ln Japan
+body: A test for Insanity by means of the breaking up of the red corpuscles of the blood of the sus-pected person on the lnjectlon of the venom ot cobras or other serpents; recently employed in judicial proceedlngs in some European countries and in Japan
 published_at: '2018-07-07'
 layout: post
 ---